 Come at me, you coward

-We all lie—but we all don’t run our English lyrics by native speakers, do we?
+We all lie—but we all don’t run our English K-pop lyrics by native speakers, do we?

-By chance, a Korean singer, Ha Jin, sings the English theme song.
-Choi Jeong-in composed the song and wrote the English lyrics.
-Despite hearing the song several times, I was unable to discern all the lyrics, so I looked them up.
-The title of the song is ‘We All Lie.‘
+A Korean singer, Ha Jin, sings the English theme song.
+Choi Jeong-in composed the song and wrote these English K-pop lyrics.
+Despite hearing the song several times, I couldn’t discern all the lyrics, so I looked them up.
+The title of the song is “We All Lie.

 It begins: